Massachusetts Defective Product Attorneys

 Typical starting contingency fee — you pay nothing unless your attorney recovers compensation for you.

-Massachusetts defective product attorneys work on contingency — typically 33% to 40% of recovery.
-The Chapter 93A double/treble damages and 30-day demand letter mechanism give Massachusetts plaintiffs powerful leverage.
-Case costs are advanced by the firm.
+Expect contingency representation — Massachusetts defective product attorneys typically take 33% to 40% of the recovery and advance case costs themselves, so nothing comes out of your pocket up front.
+The Chapter 93A double/treble damages exposure and its 30-day demand-letter mechanism give Massachusetts plaintiffs unusual settlement leverage.

 What Can Your Massachusetts Defective Product Compensation Include?